nuxeo/FunkLoad/doc/source/faq.rst

    make bench

-How to write fluent tests ?
+How can I write fluent tests ?
 -----------------------------

 You can use the `PageObject